I love getting mail. Any mail is great but I particularly love bright colored envelopes, pretty cards….or even a DIY postcard piece of cake!

 2. Cut a thin groove in the middle where your middle layer of “frosting” will go.

-3. Spray paint it! (in well-ventilated area may I add)
+3. Spray paint it! (in a well-ventilated area may I add)

-4. Trace the shape of your cake on cardboard of piece of thick paper.
+4. Trace the shape of your cake on cardboard on a piece of thick paper.
 Cut it out.
-Glue that baby to other side of the cake that you didn’t cut the groove out of.
+Glue that baby to another side of the cake that you didn’t cut the groove out of.